Douwe-Spaanderman/MedicalRecordNLP/LLM/LLM_README.md

 ## Defining Extraction Rules with YAML

 The pipeline is configured via a YAML file that defines the whole prompt, including system instructions, which fields to extract and how to validate them, and optionally an example case.
-In resource you can find an example YAML file.
+In resources you can find an example [YAML file](resources/config_parser_template.yaml).

 ### Example YAML Configuration